Sowmya-R-Krishnan/DRLiPS/Model_evaluation/README.md

-# Model evaluation with external test datasets - Regression and classification data
+# Model evaluation with external test dataset

 ## Source of the datasets
 * Studies on genome-wide druggable regions in SARS-CoV-2 - Manfredonia et al., 2020; Sreeramulu et al., 2021